 Regulating Your Circadian Rhythm

-Your circadian rhythm is the internal body clock that regulates sleep patterns.
+Your circadian rhythm is the internal body clock that regulates sleep patterns and many other physiological processes.
 When your internal clock is disrupted by environmental or psychological factors, you’re likely to suffer from fatigue, irritability, and depression.

 Fortunately, understanding how this 24-hour cycle works — and what mental health problems and sleep habits affect it — can get you back on the road toward deep sleep (and maybe even toward becoming a morning person).